wp-plugins/nimble-portfolio/readme.txt

 = 09 Sep 2013 =

-1.3.2<br /><br />
+1.3.2
 rect-1 template CSS fix

 = 09 Sep 2013 =

-1.3.1<br /><br />
+1.3.1
-1. PDF support for lightbox gallery.<br />
+1. PDF support for lightbox gallery.
-2. New Template variation for Round template. template code: 'round-2' <br />
+2. New Template variation for Round template. template code: 'round-2'
-3. New Template variation for Rectangular template. template code: 'rect-2' <br />
+3. New Template variation for Rectangular template. template code: 'rect-2'

 = 05 Aug 2013 =

-1.3.0<br /><br />
+1.3.0
-1. New Template. template code: 'round-1' <br />
+1. New Template. template code: 'round-1'
-2. New Template. template code: 'rect-1' <br />
+2. New Template. template code: 'rect-1'
-3. Better thumbnail generation.<br />
+3. Better thumbnail generation.
-4. flush_rewrite_rules() on plugin activation to take care of 404 error on single portfolio post.<br />
+4. flush_rewrite_rules() on plugin activation to take care of 404 error on single portfolio post.
-5. Taxonomy slug changed to 'portfolio-type'<br />
+5. Taxonomy slug changed to 'portfolio-type'

 = 06 May 2013 =

-1.2.5<br /><br />
+1.2.5
-1. Added `URL from Media Library` button to select full size Image URL much easier from your site's Media Library.<br />
+1. Added `URL from Media Library` button to select full size Image URL much easier from your site's Media Library.

 = 05 Mar 2013 =

-1.2.4<br /><br />
+1.2.4
-1. Fixed - Warning: Illegal string offset 'template' issue (http://wordpress.org/support/topic/issues-5)<br />
+1. Fixed - Warning: Illegal string offset 'template' issue (http://wordpress.org/support/topic/issues-5)
-2. Fixed - After filter, gallery showing all images<br />
+2. Fixed - After filter, gallery showing all images

 = 04 Mar 2013 =

-1.2.3<br /><br />
+1.2.3
-1. Fixed - Error on above thumbnails on page (http://wordpress.org/support/topic/error-on-above-thumbnails-on-page)<br />
+1. Fixed - Error on above thumbnails on page (http://wordpress.org/support/topic/error-on-above-thumbnails-on-page)

 = 05 Feb 2013 =

-1.2.2<br /><br />
+1.2.2
-1. Fixed - Jetpack compatibility issue (http://wordpress.org/support/topic/jetpack-compatibility-issue)<br />
+1. Fixed - Jetpack compatibility issue (http://wordpress.org/support/topic/jetpack-compatibility-issue)
-2. Fixed - Two menu items for 'Item Type' (http://wordpress.org/support/topic/plugin-nimble-portfolio-observation-on-install)<br />
+2. Fixed - Two menu items for 'Item Type' (http://wordpress.org/support/topic/plugin-nimble-portfolio-observation-on-install)
-3. Fixed - No "Nimble Portfolio" tab on Dashboard/Admin Menu (http://wordpress.org/support/topic/no-nimble-tab-on-dashboard)<br />
+3. Fixed - No "Nimble Portfolio" tab on Dashboard/Admin Menu (http://wordpress.org/support/topic/no-nimble-tab-on-dashboard)

 = 12 Oct 2012 =

-1.2.1<br /><br />
+1.2.1
-1. A small bug that was printing the shortcode out, instead of replacing the shortcode.<br />
+1. A small bug that was printing the shortcode out, instead of replacing the shortcode.
-2. Function to use in php code i.e. `nimble_portfolio_show()`.<br />
+2. Function to use in php code i.e. `nimble_portfolio_show()`.

 = 31 Aug 2012 =

-1.2.0<br /><br />
+1.2.0
-1. A small bug that was hiding the item types.<br />
+1. A small bug that was hiding the item types.
-2. A lot of people were asking for PrettyPhoto so now plugin uses PrettyPhoto instead of fancybox for gallery.<br />
+2. A lot of people were asking for PrettyPhoto so now plugin uses PrettyPhoto instead of fancybox for gallery.

 = 25 Aug 2012 =

-1.1.0<br /><br />
+1.1.0
 1. A small bug that did not allow selection of featured images from library files has now been fixed.
-You can select from the images available in your library for portfolio items.<br />
+You can select from the images available in your library for portfolio items.
 2. Another bug that stopped sorting of portfolio category names that contained special charcters has been resolved.
 Now category names with special characters can be sorted.
-This is useful if you want to create a price-range sort feature using $ or £ etc in your category names.<br />
+This is useful if you want to create a price-range sort feature using $ or £ etc in your category names.

 = 29 Jun 2012 =

-1.0.0 – First release<br />
+1.0.0 – First release

 == Upgrade Notice ==